jbfavre/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Rulesets evaluated within this context will process only once the origin server
-response has been read, but prior to |TS| sending that
+response (or cached response) has been read, but prior to |TS| sending that
 response to the client.

 This is the default hook condition for all globally-configured rulesets.